subham9499/OpenLANE-Workshop/README.md

 These are the built in designs.
 If we need to add our own design, we need to create a folder of our design here.

 ### Design Folder Hierarchy
-WE will be using picorc32a design:
+We will be using picorv32a design:

 ![](/images/5.png)